BatmanNet: Bi-branch Masked Graph Transformer Autoencoder for Molecular Representation: Related Work

+Many efforts have been devoted to enhancing molecular representation learning to improve the performance of various downstream tasks involving molecules.
+Early feature-based approaches utilized fixed molecular representations, such as molecular descriptors and fingerprints, to represent molecules in vector spaces \cite{butler2018machine,dong2018admetlab,van2003admet}.
+However, such methods heavily relied on complex feature engineering to achieve good predictive performance and suffered from vector sparsity issues.

-The existing molecular representation learning methods can be roughly classified into two categories.
-The first one is the SMILES-based method.
-Inspired by the great success of BERT \cite{21} in natural language processing (NLP), some works proposed to use the language models to learn from the molecular sequence representation---SMILES, e.g., pre-training BERT-style models with masked language modeling~\cite{23,24,25,26} or using an autoencoder framework to reconstruct the SMILES representation~\cite{27,28,29}.
-However, the SMILES itself has several limitations in representing the small molecules.
-First, it is not designed to capture molecular similarity, e.g., two molecules with similar chemical structures might be translated into markedly different SMILES strings, which likely misleads the language modeling relying on the positional embedding~\cite{9}.
-Second, some essential chemical properties of molecules, such as molecular validity, are not easily expressed by the SMILES representation, resulting in most text sequences over the appropriate character set not belonging to valid molecules.
+In contrast to feature engineering-based representations, molecular representations learned through deep learning exhibit better generalization and higher expressiveness.
+Some studies \cite{coley2017convolutional,duvenaud2015convolutional} introduced convolutional layers to learn the neural fingerprints of molecules and applied these neural fingerprints to downstream tasks like property prediction.
+Following these works, \cite{xu2017seq2seq} employed SMILES representations as input and utilized RNN-based models to generate molecular representations.
+Some works use masked language modeling to pretrain BERT-style models \citep{honda2019smiles,pesciullesi2020transfer,wang2019smiles,chithrananda2020chemberta} or use an autoencoder framework to reconstruct SMILES representations \citep{winter2019learning,gomez2018automatic,xu2017seq2seq}.
+However, the SMILES itself has several limitations in representing small molecules.
+First, it is not designed to capture molecular similarity, e.g., two molecules with similar chemical structures might be translated into markedly different SMILES strings, prone to misleading language models with the positional embedding \citep{jin2018junction}.
+Second, some essential chemical properties of molecules, such as molecular validity, are not readily expressed by the SMILES representation, resulting in more text sequences of invalid molecules.
+Recently, Graph Neural Networks (GNNs) have been widely applied in learning molecular graph representations, leveraging their significant advantages in modeling graph-structured data.
+For instance, some works \cite{kearnes2016molecular, schutt2017schnet, schutt2017quantum} explored encoding molecular graphs into neural fingerprints using graph convolutional networks.
+Work by \cite{ryu2018deeply,xiong2019pushing} proposed learning aggregation weights by extending the Graph Attention Network (GAT) \cite{velivckovic2017graph}.
+To better capture interatomic interactions, \cite{gilmer2017neural} introduced a message-passing framework, and \cite{gasteiger2020directional,yang2019analyzing} extended this framework to model bond interactions.
+Additionally, \cite{lu2019molecular} constructed a hierarchical GNN to capture multi-level interactions.
+While GNNs have made significant progress in the field of molecular graph representation learning, their use of message-passing operators aggregates only local information, making them incapable of capturing long-range dependencies within molecules.